opensvc/docs.opensvc.com/source/agent.service.ip.rst

   [container#0]
   name = vm1

-Failover with application installed in a container with service encapsulation
+Failover with Application Installed in a Container with Service Encapsulation
 *****************************************************************************

 In this use-case, the middlewares are installed in the container through operating system packages or as service-private binaries.
 They bind the encapsulated service ip address.
 The service containers are set to start on each node just to highlight the fact that each container can have its own ip addresses.
 This can also be useful if you want sync resources at the encapsulated layer, as standby instance containers have to be running to receive the replication data.